parrenin/IceChrono/README.md

 You need to know a little bit of python to do that.
 Have a look at the `AICC2012-VLR` experiment, it is the easiest way to understand how it works.
-Feel free to contact the author if you need assistance.
+Feel free to send an email to the mailing list if you need assistance.

 You need to define:
 - `self.correlation_corr_a`     : the correlation matix for the accu correction function